LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 > {: .solution}
 {: .challenge}

-## Mining
+## Mining or searching

-The `grep` command (meaning **global regular expression print**) is used to search across multiple files for specific strings of characters.
-It is able to do so much faster than the graphical search interface offered by most operating systems or office suites.
-And combined with the `>` operator, the `grep` command becomes a powerful research tool can be used to mine your data for characteristics or word clusters that appear in multiple files and then export that data to a new file.
-The only limitations here are your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.
+Searching for something in one or more files is something we'll often need to do, so let's introduce a command for doing that: `grep` (short for **global regular expression print**).
+As the name suggests, it supports regular expressions and is therefore only limited by your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.

 To begin using `grep`, first navigate to the `data` directory (from results/ type `cd ..`).